HigorAlves9770/HigorAlves9770/README.md

 . 👋 Hello, I'm Higor Cabral!
 This space is dedicated exclusively to my exploration and mastery of backend development.
 Here, you'll find my progress, projects, and learning resources as I dive deeper into the world of server-side technologies, APIs, databases, and more.

-I started learning java, then Spring Boot, and in the future I'll delve into javaScript, nodejs, Ruby, Go, Python.
+I started learning java, then Spring Boot, and in the future I'll delve into javaScript, nodejs, Python.

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="400px" max-width="400px" width="400px" align="right">